Collections of antiques

 At every imaginable venue where quality

-antiques use to be offered there is now stuff that's not even as old
+antiques and collectibles used to be offered there is now stuff that's not even as old

 as I am, and stuff that is simply ordered new from catalogs being offered

-which use to have great stuff are now full of
+which used to have great stuff are now full of

 nameless insignificant fill and fluff.
-Much of the offerings
+Antique shows mostly

-and finding, buying and selling antiques the old ways are about dead and gone.
+and finding, buying, and selling "real" antiques the old ways are about dead and gone.

 We have heard this refrain from dealers